 4. Junior Youth Academy Game: Their games will be in house only.
 The children will play 4 vs.4.

 5. Weekly Program Updates: A short email discussing the weekly training plan, coaching assignments and game schedule will be shared on Mondays.

-6. Evaluation of Players: Mid Season and End of Season.
+6. Evaluation of Players: End of Season.
 This will be a brief evaluation of the players’ progress.
 Every player develops at his or her own pace regardless of their age.
 Evaluations will be based on skill, coach - ability and attitude.
 Coaches will also make comments to players throughout training and games.